Stations

 Northumberland Park

-Northumberland Park station will be the fifth stop for trains leaving Ashington.
-It will have a single platform, allowing passengers to interchange with existing Tyne and Wear Metro services from the adjacent Metro station.
-Access to the platform will be by stairs and lift from Algernon Drive, where a separate scheme promoted by North Tyneside Council is looking at highway improvements and additional cycle storage.
+Northumberland Park station is the fifth stop for trains leaving Ashington.
+It has a single platform, allowing passengers to interchange with existing Tyne and Wear Metro services from the adjacent Metro station.
+Access to the platform is via stairs and lift from Algernon Drive, where a separate scheme promoted by North Tyneside Council is looking at highway improvements and additional cycle storage.
 Given the existing provision within the Northumberland Park multi-storey car park, no additional car or bike parking will be created at this station.
 The existing car parking nearby is anticipated to be sufficient for passenger demand.
-Planning applications Northumberland Park 21/00299/FUL and Palmersville Dairy 21/02173/FUL.